aliyun/terraform-provider-alicloud/website/docs/r/vpc_peer_connection_accepter.html.markdown

 * `accepting_region_id` - The region ID of the recipient of the VPC peering connection to be created.-to-peer connection in the same region, enter the same region ID as the region ID of the initiator.-region VPC peer-to-peer connection, enter a region ID that is different from the region ID of the initiator.
 * `accepting_vpc_id` - The VPC ID of the receiving end of the VPC peer connection.
 * `create_time` - The creation time of the VPC peer connection.
 Use UTC time in the format' YYYY-MM-DDThh:mm:ssZ '.
+* `region_id` - The ID of the region where you want to query VPC peering connections.

+  You can call the [DescribeRegions](https://www.alibabacloud.com/help/en/doc-detail/36063.html) operation to query the most recent region list.
 * `status` - The status of the resource
 * `vpc_id` - The VPC ID of the initiator of the VPC peering connection.